-This Special Revenue Fund is used to account for School Internal Funds beginning in fiscal year 2022-2023.
+In fiscal year 2022-2023, the District began account for School Internal Funds as a Special Revenue Fund.
 This change is to comply with Governmental Accounting Standards Board Statement Number 84 (GASB 84).
-Estimated revenue for fiscal year 2022-2023 is \$10.0 million.
+Estimated revenue for fiscal year 2023-2024 is \$12.0 million.
 Examples of School Internal Funds revenue sources include field trips, fundraisers, ticket sales, and donations.
+School Internal Funds is accounted for on a cash basis in a separate program at the school level - School Funds Online.